duckietown/book-opmanual-duckietown/src/preliminaries/duckietown-appearance-specifications.md

 * The yellow tape is always placed on the left hand side of a lane, i.e., in the center of the road.
 We assume that the Duckiebots drive on the right hand side of the road.

-Yellow tapes on curves: see curved road image ({nameref}`fig:curved`) in white tape section.
+Yellow tapes on curves: see curved road image ({numref}`fig:curved`) in white tape section.
 Pieces at tile edges should be in center of lane, piece at the middle of the curve should be approximately 21 cm from middle of inner center white piece of tape, with approximated circular arc in between.

 #### Red tape